Mousumi927/PayTrack-parentsPhone/README.md

-Project Name: PayTrack

-Problem:
-Most banking apps lack features focused on children, such as parental control.
-Children often receive pocket money in cash or as gifts, leading to a lack of awareness about saving habits.
-Parents find it challenging to explain the importance of saving without proper tools.

-Solution:
-PayTrack is an innovative app that addresses these challenges.
-It consists of two essential components: the Child Phone side and the Parent Phone side.
+PayTrack is an innovative mobile application designed to address the challenges faced by families in imparting financial literacy to children.
+The app focuses on digitizing pocket money and gifts while incorporating parental controls and gamified features to instill healthy saving habits in children.

+Features:
+Parent Phone Side
-On the Parent Phone side, alongside traditional banking features, there is a dedicated "Child" button.
-This feature empowers parents and relatives to send money directly to their child's bank account instead of giving cash.
-By digitizing pocket money and gifts, parents gain visibility into their child's transactions.
+Child Transactions: A dedicated "Child" button allows parents to send money directly to their child's bank account, replacing the need for cash transactions.

-The Child Phone side of the app utilizes a gamified and rewarding approach to engage children and foster healthy saving habits.
-Kids can track their transactions, set savings goals, and earn rewards for reaching milestones.
-By visualizing the bigger picture of their savings, children learn financial responsibility and develop a habit of saving.

-PayTrack redefines the way parents and children interact with money, bridging the gap between traditional banking and the financial needs of families.
-Our user-friendly interface and engaging features make financial education enjoyable for children and provide peace of mind for parents.
-Join PayTrack today and embark on a journey towards financial literacy and smart money management.
+Visibility and Control: Parents gain real-time visibility into their child's transactions, fostering better financial control and awareness.
+Traditional Banking Features: In addition to child-focused features, PayTrack includes standard banking functionalities for a comprehensive financial experience.

+Child Phone Side
+Gamified Experience: The child side of the app utilizes gamification to make financial education enjoyable and engaging for children.
+Transaction Tracking: Kids can easily track their transactions, providing a visual representation of their spending and saving habits.
+Savings Goals: Children can set savings goals within the app, creating a sense of purpose and achievement as they work towards financial milestones.
+Rewards System: PayTrack incorporates a rewards system, encouraging children to save by earning incentives for reaching their savings goals.

+Technologies Used
+Firebase: Utilized for real-time data synchronization and storage.
+Node.js: Employed for server-side scripting and handling backend functionalities.
+React Native: The framework used for building the cross-platform mobile application.
+Miro: Integrated for collaborative design and planning.

+Getting Started
+To run PayTrack locally, follow these steps:
+Clone the Repository: git clone https://github.com/your-username/paytrack.git cd parentPhone

+Install Dependencies:
+npm install

+Run the Application:
+npm start